visgl/math.gl/docs/upgrade-guide.md

 # Upgrade Guide

+## Upgrading to v4.0

+- math.gl v4.0 is now packaged as ESM modules, but with additional CommonJS exports.
+In most cases you should not have problems importing 4.0.
+- The `gl-matrix` dependency has been removed.
+You can still install / import gl-matrix in your application, it should remain highly compatible with math.gl.

 ## Upgrading to v3.6

 In version 3.6 the entire math.gl code base was converted to typescript (`.ts`).